saudBinHabib/analysis_dashboards/README.md

     # The Dashboard is configured in such a way that you can choose individual player, and then see
     # the performance of that player on a radar chart.

+    # You can also see the queries, and their results in queries_and_results.txt file.

 ```